sempruijs/coding-with-eyes-closed/coding-with-eyes-closed/src/03-2-screen-reader.md

 ### I don't need a screen reader

 Screen readers are extremely useful.
 Even if you have enough sight to read large text.
 It is useful.
 Here is why.
-Visually impaired users do not only have an problem with their eyes, they have a problem with energie through out the day.
+Visually impaired users do not only have an problem with their eyes, they have a problem with energy through out the day.
-You need twice as much energie to perform a task then visual people.
-If you want to be productive, you need to optimize as much as possible not only to be faster, but to save energie so you can invest it in the right type of activity.
+You need twice as much energy to perform a task than visual people.
+If you want to be productive, you need to optimize as much as possible to not only be faster, but to save energy so you can invest it in the right type of activity.
-When I am coding, I need my energie for coming up with a good, elegant and scalable solution.
+When I am coding, I need my energy for coming up with a good, elegant and scalable solution.
-That energie should not go in reading text on your screen.
+That energy should not go in reading text on your screen.

-Now that I have more sight, I use large text in my editor, but I still read documentation with a screen reader because it costs less energie.
+Now that I have more sight, I use large text in my editor, but I still read documentation with a screen reader because it costs less energy.

 If you are visually impaired, learn how to use a screen reader.
-It is a bit of a investment, but you earn it back with having more energie for solving problems.
+It is a bit of an investment, but you earn it back with having more energy for solving problems.

 ## Give me a screen reader!